 What managers and leaders can do:

-- Framework as a learning problem, not an execution problem.
-To have everyone’s brain; make explicit that there is uncertainty and interdependence
+- Frame work as a learning problem, not an execution problem.
+To engage everyone’s brain; make explicit that there is uncertainty and interdependence in the work.

-- Be willing to let teams make mistakes
+- Be willing to let teams make mistakes.
+Create an environment where experimentation is safe.

-- Create a Climate of opennessability and willingness to discuss mistakes
+- Create a Climate of openness or the ability and willingness to discuss mistakes